KevGildea/KevGildea.github.io/_posts/2021-10-06-Kinematic-differential-equations.md

   <img src="/assets/images/Kinematic-Differential-Equations/fig1.png" width="1200">
 </p>

-The Euler integration equation for the orientation is apparent, however, the relationship between the angular velocity vector and the 1st derivative of the rotation matrix is not.
+The Euler integration equation for the orientation is apparent, however, the relationship between the angular velocity vector and the 1st time derivative of the rotation matrix is not.

 <p align="center">
   <img src="/assets/images/Kinematic-Differential-Equations/fig2.png" width="1200">